classifyai/csharp/docs/DefaultApi.md

 ## IndexByImageUrl

-> string IndexByImageUrl (string modelId, string imageUrl)
+> void IndexByImageUrl (InlineObject inlineObject)

 Index by Using Image URL